cdisc-org/crbuilder/README.md

 * Back up current rule(s)
 * Get existing rule if the rule exists in the database or in local rule folder
 * Check rule citation agaist rule definition
-* Add missing citation to the rule
+* Add missing citations to the rule
-* Write the rule to target folders in JSON and YAML format
+* Write the rule to target folders in JSON and YAML formats
 * Publish the rule to the database if `pub2db` is enabled

 ## Installation